 The new icons are flexible in their use of color and backgrounds.
 Presenter’s backlit triangle can change colors across different versions and contexts.
 Writer’s icon is so strong that it becomes easy to brand visuals by just adding the caret.

-Using the caret in ads, here on a poser with a Brenda Ueland quote
+Using the iA Writer caret in ads, here on a poser with a Brenda Ueland quote

 The object models: The Writer caret is a physical object.
 Presenter is a light switch.
 Lights on, you see the switch.
 Lights off, the switch glows.
 The colors are faintly visible when switched to “on”.

-The new iA Presenter icons for macOS The new iA Writer icons for macOS
+3 (new) iA Presenter icons for macOS 3 (new) icons for iA Writer.

 Yeah, Apple Intelligence and a lot of AI apps have it.
 Yeah, but Presenter had that particular blue-to-yellow color spectrum years ago.
 And with good reason.
 There’s no complete originality in app icon design to begin with…